CIS-566-Fall-2023/hw04-stylization/README.md

       3. **Interesting Shadow**
           1. Create your own custom shadow texture!
               - You can use whatever mediums you have available- digital art (Photoshop, CSP, Procreate, etc.), traditional art (drawing on paper, and then taking a photo/scan), you have complete freedom!
+          2. Make uour texture seamless/tesselatable.
+You can do this through the following online tool: https://www.imgonline.com.ua/eng/make-seamless-texture.php
           2. Modify shadows using your custom texture
           3. Use the default object UVs instead of Screen position!
               - In the 3rd Puzzle of the Lab, the shadow texture was sampled using the Screen Position node.
 This time, let's use the object's UV coordinates to have the shadows conform to geometry.
 Hint: To get a consistent looking shadow texture scale across multiple objects, you're going to want some exposed float parameter, "Shadow Scale," that will adjust the tiling of the shadow texture.
 This will allow for per material control over the tiling of your shadow texture.